icantbelieveitsnotrandom/imeanireallycantbelieveitsnotrandom/README.md

 2. Multi-Array
     This version takes multiple input arrays of items and selects a specified number of random items from each array.
     In the "type" key of the object, specify "multi".
 In the "arrays" key of the object, put your arrays with individual keys.
 In the "results" key, specify how many random items you'd like selected from each array with the same key.
+Make sure the requested number of results is not greater than the length of the array.

     Example: